My Experience With the Opal C1 Webcam

 - It takes a few seconds before the image appears within the Opal C1 utility, longer than for the Logitech or FaceTime camera on my Apple Studio Display.
 It is slow to start.

-- Sometimes the camera refuses to work and needs to be unplugged from the USB-C port and plugged back in.
+- Sometimes, the camera refuses to work and needs to be unplugged from the USB-C port and plugged back in.
 It happened a few times but is hard to reproduce.

-- In summary, the image quality coming out of the Opal C1 camera is good compared to, say, the integrated webcam of my Apple Studio Display but compared to the Logitech Brio 4K webcam, it’s hard to determine who’s the real winner here non-scientifically.
+- In summary, the image quality coming out of the Opal C1 camera is good compared to, say, the integrated webcam of my Apple Studio Display, but compared to the Logitech Brio 4K webcam, it’s hard to determine who’s the real winner here non-scientifically.
 I’ll give a slight edge to the Opal camera.

 Concluding remarks

 I waited many months before finishing this review to be in sync with the camera software release cadence.
 I was expecting a more finished product.
 I cannot recommend anyone to buy the Opal C1 webcam, even though you’ll find plenty of positive reviews of the camera online.
 Frankly, It is hard to believe this webcam is still on sale.
 It’s not ready for prime time yet.
-It’s a tremendous physical device coupled with work-in-progress software with an impressive user interface.
+It’s a tremendous physical device with work-in-progress software and an impressive user interface.
 I’m not even sure if it will ever be finished.
 For those with macOS Ventura, the possibility of using your iPhone as a webcam poses a real danger to the Opal webcam future.
 It’s just another reason to pass on the Opal C1 webcam.
 It’s a sad and expansive experiment.
 Now that this review is complete, please let me put the device in the drawer.